 More than a third of India's population lives below the international extreme poverty line of $1.25 per day.
 West Bengal is one of the poorer states in India and living standards for the majority are declining.
 The families in the rural areas where we work are generally excluded from aid agency projects for simply being too poor.
 There are few regular, employment opportunities for rural communities, most struggle to feed their families and education is scarce.

 Most of our home-farmers are agricultural labourers for 250 days per year.
 We chose backyard poultry as they can do this in addition to their existing work.
 Hindus, Muslims and Christians eat chickens and eggs, anyone in the household can care for them, little land is required and if families cannot sell the products, they can eat them.
-We train and educate our home-farmers in backyard poultry and sell them toolkits at a subsidised rate (10 one day old chicks, vaccinations, feed and medication).
+We educate our beneficiaries in backyard poultry farming with a toolkit of 10 chicks, vaccinations, feed and medication and full training for 6 months.

 This project has provided additional documentation in a PDF file (projdoc.pdf).